Communication Sciences and Disorders, Speech Language Pathology Concentration (MA)

 - Letters of Recommendation: Two.

-- GPA greater than or equal to 3.2 or a GPA of 3.0 or higher from a master’s degree
+- Undergraduate GPA greater than or equal to 3.2 or a GPA of 3.0 or higher from a master’s degree

-- Verbal GRE scores of 150 or higher
+- Combined GRE score of 298 or higher*

-- Quantitative GRE scores of 140 or higher
+- GRE writing score of 3 or higher*

 - Students holding degrees from non-US institutions must request a course-by-course transcript evaluation from a member of the National Association of Credential Evaluation Services or by Educated Choices.
 TOEFL or IELTS is required for applicants to any program who earned their degree in a country where English is not the official language.
 Please check our International Applicants page for more information and for our current TOEFL/IELTS Waiver Policy.